Ask DITO

 • identifying, investigating, or preventing fraud or other misconduct; and

-c.
-Other companies to whom you have also given consent for us to share information with.
-For example, when you sign up for products and services by other companies, they may request your data from us in for them to validate your identity; and
+3. Other companies to whom you have also given consent for us to share information with.
+For example, when you sign up for products and services by other companies, they may request your data from us for them to validate your identity; and

 • Judicial and investigative authorities such as the police, public prosecutors, courts, and arbitration and mediation bodies.

-If you want to know our partners, you can make a request through our Data Protection Officer using the contact details below.
+If you want to know our partners, you can make a request through our Data Protection Officer using the contact details outlined in Part XII below.

 IX.
-How long do we keep your personal data?
+How do we store and dispose of your personal data?

 When we keep your personal data, we will be following these principles: